Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 Varnish cache server
 ```

-  * You should now see your website after a few minutes.
+* If continuing to test on your `Local`, please review the section below `How to verify that Varnish is working` for available testing methods.

+* Once satisfied that everything is running properly on your `Local`, move onto the `Deployment to Production and Staging` section.

+---

+#### Deployment to Production and Staging

+* Once satisfied that everything is running properly on your `Local`, you'll need to commit all remaining ISLE config changes as well to push upstream to your `Production` instance.
+While you can keep Varnish running on your local, we suggest that you instead back out the ISLE config changes on your `Local` and only keep them on `Production`.

+* Commit the changed files to your ISLE git repository.
+  * Navigate to the root of your ISLE project via a terminal or git GUI client.
+  * `git status` - this will show you all of the changed files.
+  * `git add path/file` - add each changed file as necessary
+  * `git commit -m "Adding Varnish to Production"` - Your git message can be anything of your choosing
+  * `git push origin master` - (_Replace `master` with the actual git branch you are using for ISLE development if needed_)

+##### Quick deployment to Staging for code parity

+* On your `Staging` system:
+  * Shutdown your containers from your ISLE project directory root found typically in `/opt/`
+    * `docker-compose down`
+  * Run `git pull origin master` - (_Replace `master` with the actual git branch you are using for ISLE development if needed_)
+    * While you may not be deploying Varnish to your `Staging` system, it is a wise idea to not have code drift.
+  * Repeat this process with your Islandora / Drupal code to ensure parity between `Staging` and `Production`
+  * Spin your containers back up
+  * Run the supplied installer script: (_Examples given below, you may need to change container ids and paths accordingly to match your Staging environment_)
+    * On the `Staging` host server, copy this script to your apache container.
+Replace `{{ container_short_id }}` with your respective `Staging` container id.
+      * `docker cp scripts/varnish/isle_varnish_drupal_module_installer.sh isle-apache-{{ container_short_id }}:/var/www/html/isle_varnish_drupal_installer.sh`
+    * Change permissions on the script
+      * `docker exec isle-apache-{{ container_short_id }} bash -c "cd /var/www/html/ && chmod +x isle_varnish_drupal_installer.sh"`
+    * Run the script
+      * `docker exec isle-apache-{{ container_short_id }} bash -c "cd /var/www/html && ./isle_varnish_drupal_installer.sh"`
-* Install the Varnish Drupal modules on your Drupal site
+    * The script will complain about the Drupal modules being enabled but will complete.
+   * Perform a quick QC of the site and system to ensure no issues have resulted.
+Once finished move onto deploying to `Production`

+##### Deployment to Production

+* On your `Production` system:
+  * Shutdown your containers from your ISLE project directory root found typically in `/opt/`
+    * `docker-compose down`
+  * Run `git pull origin master` - (_Replace `master` with the actual git branch you are using for ISLE development if needed_)
+  * Repeat this process with your Islandora / Drupal code using the appropriate git branch as needed

+* Pull down the new isle images
+  * `docker-compose pull`

+* Spin up new containers
+  * `docker-compose up -d`

-  * You can choose to run the supplied installer script: (_Examples given below, you may need to change container ids and paths accordingly to match your Production environment_)
+ * Run the supplied installer script: (_Examples given below, you may need to change container ids and paths accordingly to match your Production environment_)
   * On the `Production` host server, copy this script to your apache container.
-Replace `{{ container_short_id }}` with your respective container id.
+Replace `{{ container_short_id }}` with your respective `Staging` container id.
     * `docker cp scripts/varnish/isle_varnish_drupal_module_installer.sh isle-apache-{{ container_short_id }}:/var/www/html/isle_varnish_drupal_installer.sh`
   * Change permissions on the script
     * `docker exec isle-apache-{{ container_short_id }} bash -c "cd /var/www/html/ && chmod +x isle_varnish_drupal_installer.sh"`
   * Run the script
     * `docker exec isle-apache-{{ container_short_id }} bash -c "cd /var/www/html && ./isle_varnish_drupal_installer.sh"`
+  * The script will complain about the Drupal modules being enabled but will complete.

 * You can now access this new module in the `Home >> Administration >> Configuration >> Development >> Varnish` section of your Drupal site.
   * Please note: We recommend the following settings.
 All other settings should be handled by the vsets within the installer script.